Minimizing Patient Risk Through Automated Inventory Management

 The problem with these traditional methods is that they are dependent on human input.
 We won’t argue that good process-oriented team members, strong discipline and tight controls can’t make these methods work 90% of the time.
 In fact, we’ve seen many successful examples of this in smaller hospitals, or less hectic areas of larger hospitals.
 But in high volume areas, managing large inventories with a high number of team members involved, we typically see successful tracking of expirations fall to 50% or even lower.
 Regardless of whether the environment is large or small, good people with good intentions are not always ‘fault-proof’.
 Life happens.
 People end up on leave unexpectedly, good people have bad days.
 However, when a person’s life is at stake the level of fault tolerance needs to be at a minimum.

-Solutions such as iRISupply from Mobile Aspects aim to minimize the dependency of patient safety on ‘good people with good intentions’.
+Medical supply inventory management systems such as iRISupply from Mobile Aspects aim to minimize the dependency of patient safety on ‘good people with good intentions’.
 Software solutions like these use RFID technology to automatically assign each implant or supply to the proper patient in the electronic medical record (EMR).
 Reports can be automated to notify the department’s inventory manager well in advance that an item is due to expire, and can also provide real-time alerts if an expired item is taken for use in a procedure.
 Much of the time that team members currently spend trying to keep up with all of their inventory duties can instead be spent on what they really joined your hospital to do – care for patients.

 With solutions like these on the market today, is your department or hospital still trying to utilize staff member time to manage inventory and expirations, instead of spending that time on patient care?
 What is your plan to ensure an item that is expired is not implanted into a patient?